jallier7/Pricing-C-/README.md

 ## Ease of Use, Scalability, and Reusability.

-The design and structure of our code make it exceptionally user-friendly, scalable, and reusable, particularly suited for various scenarios beyond its current application in pricing financial options and implementing replication strategies in the Black-Scholes-Merton model.
+The design and structure of our code make it user-friendly, scalable, and reusable, particularly suited for various scenarios beyond its current application in pricing financial options and implementing replication strategies in the Black-Scholes-Merton model.